-Imagine the variety of life we have on Earth now.
+Imagine the variety of life on Earth now.

 Mammals, reptiles, fish, birds, and so on.
 They’ve all been here a long time.
 Through the process of time and evolution they’ve changed drastically.